 Each full-time undergraduate student is entitled to take 7.0-9.0 courses per year if paying full-time tuition.
 Students may spread the courses out over the fall, Jan, and spring terms.
 If a student attempts to take more than 4.0 in either fall or spring, and more than 1.0 in Jan term, he/she will be charged an additional course fee unless the additional course is a quarter credit.
 All elective quarter credits are billed at no charge to undergraduate students.
 Any other additional course (excluding quarter credits) will be billed as an additional course fee.
 This additional course fee will be reversed during the spring term if the student did not go over 9.0 attempted courses for the entire academic year.
 If, however, the student takes more than 9.0 total courses for the year, including courses withdrawn from after the add/drop period, the additional course fee must be paid.

 SMC students attending Study Abroad Programs and Non-SMC programs will be charged an additional course fee if attempted credits exceed 4.0 for the fall/spring semesters and 1.0 for Jan term.
-See the below "Study Abroad" section for additional information or contact the Center for International Programs at (925) 631-4352.
+See the below "Study Abroad" section for additional information or contact the Center for International Programs at (925) 631-4352 for full details.

 To ensure that all students have health insurance coverage, including basic sickness and accident insurance, the College has instituted a mandatory health insurance requirement for all full-time undergraduate students.
 Students are automatically enrolled in and billed for the College’s provided plan through Anthem Blue Cross.

-PLEASE NOTE: The waiver opportunity will shut down at the end of the add/drop period, September 11, 2013.
-If you have NOT completed the waiver by September 11th, you will be insured for the FULL academic year with no other chance to waive.
+PLEASE NOTE: The waiver opportunity will shut down at the end of the add/drop period, September 10, 2014.
+If you have NOT completed the waiver by September 10th, you will be insured for the FULL academic year with no other chance to waive.
 Once a student is enrolled, there are NO premium refunds.
-The cost of the annual medical insurance policy is $1,380 ($690 each term).
-The entire amount of $1,380 will be billed to your student account.
-A charge of $690 will be on your fall bill and a charge of $690 will be on your spring bill.
+The cost of the annual medical insurance policy is estimated at $1,740 ($870 each term).
+This charge is subject to change.
+The entire amount of $1,740 will be billed to your student account.
+A charge of $870 will be on your fall bill and a charge of $870 will be on your spring bill.
 No refunds will be made after the closure of the waiver process.
 If you withdraw, file a leave of absence, or cease attending classes without having waived the insurance by the deadline, the insurance coverage will continue to the end of the semester regardless of whether you are enrolled in classes and you will be liable for the insurance fee.

 ATTENTION: International students and U.S. citizens whose primary residence is abroad will NOT be able to waive the school insurance.
 Mandatory enrollment is required if your permanent address is abroad.
 Graduate and professional students are not eligible for the plan unless they are international students.
 All international students (graduate and/or undergraduate) and U.S. citizens whose primary residence is abroad are REQUIRED to enroll in the College sponsored plan and should visit the Center for International Programs for additional information.